kvietcong/le-custom/README.md

   - Xresources (`.Xresources`) is a files in the `~` directory that is a common place that programs "pick" their colors from

+- Easy way to find window class: `xprop WM_CLASS` in the console lets you click on any window and retrieve's its window class

 - I use Arch btw XD